 Where We Were: Even last March there was the recognition that this subject is vast.
 The more we’ve learned since, the more overwhelming and urgent it seems to become, and the more we see the cross-over into other areas such as homelessness and addiction.
 Moreover, other areas of community are affected.
 The Police now spend 90% of their time dealing with calls concerning Mental Health – and this after only 45- 60 minutes’ training.
 How does that leave them adequately prepared to deal with the issues, or time to do other police work?
 What knock-on effect is this having?

-In January a member of the Quality Care Commission (QCC), who was carrying out an inspection of the Campbell Centre at the time, joined the group.
+In January a member of the Quality Care Commission (QCC), who was carrying out an inspection of the Campbell Centre, joined the group.
 Kingsley Akuffo, the new Service Manager, has also attended several meetings, though sometimes the managers’ meeting clashes or over-runs.
 Therefore from June onwards the meeting day is going to change to ensure managers are able to attend.

-Gill and I have also finally managed a meeting with Re-Think and this is a charity we might be able to partner with in the future.
+Gill and Linda have also finally managed a meeting with Re-Think and this is a charity we might be able to partner with in the future.

-We were aware that The Point at Central Milton Keynes was to close imminently and that The Mix Drop-In (which meets there once a week on a Monday) was actively seeking an alternative venue.
+We were aware that the Point was to close imminently and that The Mix Drop-In was actively seeking an alternative venue.
 However, they turned up one day to find The Point padlocked, and no notice had been given!
 Thankfully it has temporarily re-opened, as the number of attendees for a couple of hours on a Monday has now risen to over 90.
 The high numbers are worrying in and of themselves, as many people with MH issues do not like large crowds or noise.
 However, it’s the only thing of its kind available, for a few hours once a week, and I understand one of the main draws is having a member of the Citizens’ Advice Bureau there.
 As well as that they have 3 qualified support workers, and I was told that a member of The Samaritans attended recently, though the Council has just cut the position of the fully-trained MH Social Care Assistant, so it’s a case of ‘win one, lose one’.

 We believe our churches are ideally placed to hold similar Drop-Ins, and it would be amazing if we could have one or more open and welcoming on each day of the week across MK.
 So this is another area we’re keen to get involved with, and it’s been hard not to just jump in with offers of help.
 However, we’re mindful that the right structures and support need to be in place first, and our help needs to be appropriate and sustainable.
 To this end our intention is to raise awareness, offer training, and ensure we have consistency in volunteering, otherwise we could do more harm than good.
 Hopefully we will be able to say more on this in July.

-Since the last Synod we have done a mapping exercise, drawing the Deanery’s parish outlines on a map, and putting different coloured dots to signify what we understand churches are doing (according to the exercise we did at the November Synod), and identify where there might be potential for involvement.
+Since the last Synod Linda and Hilda have done a mapping exercise, drawing the parish outlines on a map, and putting different coloured dots to signify what we understand churches are doing, and identify where there might be potential for involvement.

 UMH has also continued to hold its own meetings, one of which took place at Cornerstone following Citizens:MK’s Delegates’ Assembly in February.
-We were expecting to meet up with Alison Webster, Social Responsibility Adviser for Oxford Diocese, to discuss training and draw on her considerable expertise at that meeting, but unfortunately she was ill that week.
-We are hoping to engage with her on another occasion.
+We were expecting to meet up with Alison Webster, Social Responsibility Adviser for Oxford Diocese, to discuss training and draw on her considerable expertise, but unfortunately she was ill that week.

 Where We Are Now: UMH was elected by you as the highest concern to your churches.
 To be clear, the intention was never to set ourselves up as a Counselling Service, or as experts in dealing with the more serious MH conditions.
 However, we could make a huge difference if we could offer places of safety, refuge, belonging and understanding, even to those with depression, loneliness, and isolation, which can themselves lead to homelessness, or addictions such as gambling, or drug, alcohol or food misuse, or internet/phone addiction.
 (I learned from Mark that there are now detox centres to help those addicted to their mobile phones…)